Win $10k holiday! T&Cs apply

 travel buddy

 You’re travelling for a long, long time.
 You’re going to be hanging out with your travel buddies 24-7.
 You’re going to be living in each other’s pockets.
 These relationships could define the success or failure of the whole venture.
+Remember you'll meet some amazing people along the way too so be open to new relationships!

 15 Work (Or Volunteer) Along The Way